StephenOTT/GitHub-Time-Tracking/README.md

 7. Export to CSV
 8. ~~Budget Tracking (What is the allocated budget of a issue, milestone, label, etc)~~ Done
 9. ~~Code Commit Time Tracking~~ Done
+10. Support Business Hours Time and Budget Logging.
+Example: 1 week will equal 5 days (1 Business Week) rather than 1 week equalling 7 days (1 Calendar Week).
+Most popular use case would be able to say 1 Day would equal 8 hours rather than 24 hours.

 ## Process Overview